nicolaei/master/docs/thesis/source/07_discussion.md

 As hyphotezised, spreading the scanning of channels temporally by adding a backoff period between each channel proved to keep client latency low, while keeping similar results as the full scan.
-This reflects the findings in [@PracticalSchemes] rather nicely, where they found that when employing smooth scan in client scanning, packet loss and delay will be greatly reduced. [^noteonpacketloss]
+This reflects the findings in [@PracticalSchemes] rather nicely.
+In this study they found that by employing smooth scan in client scanning, packet loss and delay will be greatly reduced.
+[^noteonpacketloss]

-[^noteonpacketloss]: Regarding packet loss, it is worth keeping in mind that none of the scans in the results showed any sign of packet loss due to scanning.
+[^noteonpacketloss]: Regarding packet loss, it is worth noting that none of the scans in the results showed any sign of packet loss due to scanning.
 [@PracticalSchemes] was written in 2007, so buffer overflow in clients and access points might have been more of an issue back then than now.